gianarb/gianarb.github.com/_posts/2021-01-15-evolution-of-a-logline.markdown

 ## Conclusion

-* Logline is the way your tech your application on how to communicate with the outside.
+* Logline is the way you tech your application on how to communicate with the outside.
 * Communication is useful in many fields.
 It is an opportunity to learn something new or a way to communicate that we are in trouble.
 Same as logs,